 'Students have little to say about what happens to them," he said in an interview yesterday.
-"We want people to have some say in running Culligan and running-mate Bill Macauley are seeking Student Body President and President posts.
+"We want people to have some say in running their own lives.'
+Culligan and running-mate Bill Macauley are seeking Student Body President and Vice-President posts.
 "The only way to get anything done is to get students united behind one candidate," he said.
-That means we have to convince students we really mean this."
-Communication and publicity are two of the ways they suggest to The possibility of coed dorms unite student support.
-Regular "complaint nights", closer contact with the Hall President's Council and "decentralization in communication channels" are still needed to make Student Government more effective claimed.
-Culligan.
+That means we have to convince students we really mean this.'
+Communication and publicity are two of the ways they suggest to unite student support.
+Regular 'complaint nights'', closer contact with the Hall President's Council and "decentralization in com-munication channels" are still needed to make Student Government more effective claimed, Culligan.
 "The only way you can get students interested in Student Government is to show that you're interested in them" he added.
 "The two complaint nights we've had have helped a lot.
 Regular sessions like those can let Student Government know how the students feel on certain issues."
-The current administration, he continued, has begun to increase student participation, and to regain the "respect" of university officials lost by previous govern- "We need to get Fr.
+The current administration, he continued, has begun to increase student participation, and to regain the "respect" of university officials lost by previous governments.
+"We need to get Fr.
 Burtchaell's respect and to show him that we want to work with him.
-You have to reason with the administration or they won't reason with you."
-He does not, however, rule out rallies and "non-cooperation."
-"The first resort is always publicity", he explained "Communications is necessary on both sides, but if the administration isn't going to respect the students, how can the students be expected to respect the administration?
-But a strike is a difficult thing to do" he said."
-A real strike-- in the sense of not going to classes-isn't constructive.
-A night-time rally, something to show the students are really supporting a position, would be more effective.'
-Organization and communication, Culligan added, take time and responsibility. candidate himself," he suggested, is the real issue.
+You have to reason with the administration or they won't reason with you.
+He does not, however, rule out rallies and "non-cooperation." the observer 5 'The first resort is always publicity", he explained "Communications is necessary on both sides, but if the administration isn't going to respect the students, how can the students be expected to respect the administration?
+"But a strike is a difficult thing to do" he said."
+A real strike -- in the sense of not going to classes-- isn't constructive.
+A night-time rally, something to show the students are really supporting a position, would be more effective.
+Organization and communication, Culligan added, take time and responsibility.
+"The candidate himself," he suggested, is the real issue.
 "The SBP's job is to oversee all the operations of Student Government.
-You have to get somebody responsible for that.
-Corpora-Spurling: more student input Staff Reporter Campaigning last night in the South lounge of Walsh Hall, SBP candidate Joe Corpora and his running mate Jim Spurling outlined their student government platform whose theme is "Im-Student Input.
-In an effort to improve communications at Notre Dame and develop a better rapport between students, between the student body and the administration, and between the student governments of Notre Dame and St. Mary's, Corpora and Spurling made the following proposals: 1) The opening up of student government meetings to students newsletter containing a report of the Student Government finances.
+You have to get somebody responsible for that more student input by Maureen Flynn After the session at Flanner, Bury and Sondej said that they Staff Reporter planned to first attend the meeting Campaigning last night in the in Grace before continuing their South lounge of Walsh Hall, SBP personal appearances in other halls. candidate Joe Corpora and his running mate Jim Spurling outlined their student government platform whose theme is "Imcommunications...More proved Student Input.'
+In an effort to improve communications at Notre Dame and develop a better rapport between students, between the student body and the administration, and between the student governments of Notre Dame and St. Mary's, Corpora and Spurling made the following proposals: 1) The opening up of student government meetings to students and to the interested public.